Top 10 Marketplaces for Travel Trailers under 5K

 Bish’s RV is among the largest family-owned RV dealerships.
 It’s a popular dealership, thanks to the relentless marketing skills of “Josh the RV Nerd.”

-Josh Winter, real name Josh Haylett is a likable guy and part of Bish’s RV ownership.
+Josh Winter, whose real name is Josh Haylett, is a likable guy who is part of Bish’s RV ownership.
 He has a popular YTB channel, Josh the RV Nerd, and can help you get a decent used RV under $5,000.

 While he’s not in sales, he seems to be a decent dude and will help you.

-And in case you don’t get him, the Bish’s RV team will help.
-I’ve bought a travel trailer from them and have never been taken care of like I was at Bish’s.
+If you don’t get him, the Bish’s RV team will help.
+I bought a travel trailer from them, and it has never been taken care of like it was at Bish’s.

-They’ve three dealerships; Boise, Twin Falls, and Idaho Falls.
-I like that they’ve excellent trailers and RVs for any price, and always look forward to making the customer happy.
+They have three dealerships: Boise, Twin Falls, and Idaho Falls.
+I like that they have excellent trailers and RVs for any price and always look forward to making the customer happy.

 4. RVT

-RVT is yet another awesome marketplace to buy a used RV under $5,000.
+RVT is yet another awesome marketplace where you can buy a used RV for under $5,000.

 It’s easily accessible in the US and Canada and among the leading sources of RV classifieds.
 Hence, it’s the perfect option for RVers looking to find new or used campers, travel trailers, motorhomes, fifth wheels, or any other RV.

-The good thing with RVT is they have a search feature, allowing you to filter the RV options based on floorplans, design, and type.
-It’s also easy to stretch your budget or keep it cheap using the search function.
+The good thing about RVT is that it has a search function that allows you to filter the RV options based on floorplans, design, and type.
+Using the search function, it’s easy to stretch your budget or keep it cheap.

-Another perk of using RVT is they’ve thousands of RV listings; the best part is they specialize in RVs under the $10,000 mark.
-So, finding a travel trailer on a budget gets simpler.
+Another perk of using RVT is that they have thousands of RV listings.
+The best part is that they specialize in RVs under the $10,000 mark, so finding a travel trailer on a budget becomes simpler.

-Further, there’s the flexibility of communicating either with a private seller or dealership.
-There’s so much convenience shopping for an RV under $5,000 with RVT, and from experience and user reviews, you’re unlikely to get disappointed.
+Further, you can communicate with a private seller or dealership.
+RVT offers so much convenience when shopping for an RV under $5,000, and based on experience and user reviews, you’re unlikely to get disappointed.

 5. Autotrader